boa-dev/boa/README.md

     />
 </p>

-This is an experimental Javascript lexer, parser and compiler written in Rust.
+This is an experimental JavaScript lexer, parser and compiler written in Rust.
 Currently, it has support for some of the language.

 [![Build Status][build_badge]][build_link]